reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

     abstract long getUserId();
 }
 ```
 The first thing that we notice is the special annotation.

 The `@Value.Immutable` annotation says to the annotation processor that it should generate an implementation for this class.

 It is important to mention that we can place the `@Value.Immutable` annotation on the class, interface or annotation type.

 ## Immutable Article Entity Implementation
 [The previous chapter](#immutable-article-entity) showed us how to define the immutable class.
-Now, let's look into generated implementation:
+Now, let's look into the generated implementation:
 ```java
 @Generated(from = "Article", generator = "Immutables")
 @SuppressWarnings({"all"})